laica-ayudavets/MiComu/replit.md

   - Non-mutating date filtering to prevent state corruption
   - Community filter visible only for admin_fincas role
   - All filters work together with AND logic for precise data filtering
+- ✅ **Quotas Module** (November 5, 2025): Complete implementation for tracking resident fees and debtors
+  - Database schema with quota_types and quota_assignments tables
+  - Quota types: customizable fees with name, description, amount, and frequency
+  - Quota assignments: link residents to quotas with due dates, amounts, and payment status
+  - Two-tab interface: manage quota types and view/create assignments
+  - /api/users endpoint for listing residents in current community
+  - Backend type transformation for decimal amounts and date handling
+  - Full E2E testing completed and verified working
+  - Assignment amounts are independent from quota type amounts (can be adjusted per resident)

 **Pending Features:**
 - ⏳ Role-based UI feature guards (hide/show features based on user role)